ApryseSDK/pdftron-react-native/API.md

 bool, optional, default to true

 Sets whether to remember the last visited page and zoom for a document if it gets opened again.

+For iOS it only remember the last visited page for local docs and it does not remember the zoom for the document.

 Example:

 ```js